Skip to main content

 • stability

-The game's stability is a mixed bag; while some players experience frequent freezes and glitches that render it unplayable, others report a smooth experience, particularly on Linux.
-Despite the bugs, the developers are noted for their responsiveness and regular updates, which may improve the situation over time.
-Overall, the game's stability issues significantly impact the experience for many users.
+The game's stability is a mixed bag; while some players report frequent freezes and glitches that render it unplayable, others have experienced smooth performance, particularly on Linux.
+Despite the bugs and lack of quality of life features, the developers are noted for their responsiveness and regular updates.
+Overall, stability issues significantly impact the gameplay experience for many users.

 • “Runs great under Linux.”